Francis Rombouts

-Francis Rombouts (22 June 1631 – 1691) was the 12th Mayor of New York City, (formerly New Amsterdam), from 1679 to 1680.
-He was one of three proprietors of the Rombout Patent, and father of pioneering Colonial businesswoman Catheryna Rombout Brett.
+Francis Rombouts (22 June 1631 – 1691) was the 12th Mayor of New York City from 1679 to 1680.
+He was one of three proprietors of the Rombout Patent, and the father of the pioneering Colonial businesswoman Catheryna Rombout Brett.

 Biography

 Frans Rombout was born on June 22 at 1631 in Hasselt, Belgium, the second son of Jan and Johanna Haenen Rombout.
-His father was a tax receiver for the Archdeacon of Liege.
+His father was a tax receiver for the Archdeacon of Liège.

 Francis Rombout emigrated to New Amsterdam in 1653 aboard the ship Nieuw Amsterdam.
 He engaged in trade as a merchant while yet a youth.
 In the year 1658, he enrolled himself among the burghers, though he had been for several years previously a trader there.
 His trading operations as a merchant were tolerably extensive, though he did not rank among the wealthiest of the inhabitants.
 He was probably worth, as near as can be estimated, about ten thousand dollars, which was then, however, considered an independent fortune.